karenetheridge/Dist-Zilla-Plugin-GenerateFile-FromShareDir/README.md

     The filename in the sharedir to use to generate the new file.
 Defaults to the same filename and path as `-destination_file`.

+- `-encoding`

+    The encoding of the source file; will also be used for the encoding of the destination file.
+Defaults to UTF-8.

 - `arbitrary option`